Everything You Need To Know About The Longstanding Southern Methodist University Tailgating Tradition Known As “Boulevarding.”

 It’s boulevarding season.

-And, yes, it is indeed something to look forward to: After two rather unfortunate away games to kick off the 2014 football season, the white tents are finally coming back up in front of Southern Methodist University's Dallas Hall to give Mustang fans at least a little something to look forward to as almost certain defeat in this Saturday's home opener against Texas A&M University looms.
+And, yes, it is indeed something to look forward to: The white tents are finally coming back up in front of Southern Methodist University’s Dallas Hall to give Mustang fans at least a little something to look forward to no matter what takes place on the football field each season.

-Sure, there are storylines surrounding that game that add a little intrigue — namely that it'll be SMU's first game since the sudden, surprise resignation of head football coach June Jones — but, wait, we’re talking about boulevarding here.
+Sure, there are storylines surrounding those games that add a little intrigue from time to time — but, wait, we’re talking about boulevarding here.